techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-se-2022-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://facebook-record-videos.techidaily.com/new-2024-approved-capturing-youtube-icons-browser-extension-command-line-and-software-trio/"><u>[New] 2024 Approved Capturing Youtube Icons Browser Extension, Command Line & Software Trio</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/new-in-2024-boost-engagement-with-effortless-youtube-thumbnail-tips/"><u>[New] In 2024, Boost Engagement with Effortless Youtube Thumbnail Tips</u></a></li>
-<li><a href="https://article-knowledge.techidaily.com/updated-novices-compendium-understanding-pixel-perfection/"><u>[Updated] Novice's Compendium Understanding Pixel Perfection</u></a></li>
-<li><a href="https://discover-guides.techidaily.com/effective-methods-to-repair-pool-corrupted-sections-within-your-windows-n-11-system-files/"><u>Effective Methods to Repair Pool Corrupted Sections Within Your Windows N 11 System Files</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/h-your-presentations-include-youtube-videos-in-slate/"><u>Enrich Your Presentations - Include YouTube Videos in Slate</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/explore-effortless-edits-crafting-new-folders-on-windows-11/"><u>Explore Effortless Edits: Crafting New Folders on Windows 11</u></a></li>
-<li><a href="https://techtrends.techidaily.com/gaining-access-navigating-through-the-trustyguardian-of-windows-11/"><u>Gaining Access: Navigating Through the TrustyGuardian of Windows 11</u></a></li>
+<li><a href="https://screen-activity-recording.techidaily.com/new-2024-approved-excellent-windows-compatible-video-recorders/"><u>[New] 2024 Approved Excellent Windows-Compatible Video Recorders</u></a></li>
+<li><a href="https://article-posts.techidaily.com/new-quick-fix-hide-identities-in-photos-with-picart/"><u>[New] Quick Fix Hide Identities in Photos with PicArt</u></a></li>
+<li><a href="https://techtrends.techidaily.com/demystifying-access-denied-401-error-your-ultimate-troubleshooting-handbook/"><u>Demystifying Access Denied (401 Error): Your Ultimate Troubleshooting Handbook</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/discover-literary-gems-the-leading-5-ai-powered-reader-sites-and-apps/"><u>Discover Literary Gems: The Leading 5 AI-Powered Reader Sites and Apps</u></a></li>
+<li><a href="https://howto.techidaily.com/full-guide-how-to-fix-connection-is-not-private-on-samsung-galaxy-f14-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Guide How To Fix Connection Is Not Private on Samsung Galaxy F14 5G | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/hacks-to-do-pokemon-go-trainer-battles-for-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>Hacks to do pokemon go trainer battles For Apple iPhone XS | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>Here are Some Pro Tips for Pokemon Go PvP Battles On Apple iPhone 6 Plus | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-hacks-to-do-pokemon-go-trainer-battles-for-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Hacks to do pokemon go trainer battles For Apple iPhone XS Max | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-hidefake-snapchat-location-on-your-vivo-y78plus-drfone-by-drfone-virtual-android/"><u>How to Hide/Fake Snapchat Location on Your Vivo Y78+ | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-and-where-to-find-a-shiny-stone-pokemon-for-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How and Where to Find a Shiny Stone Pokémon For Apple iPhone 15 Pro Max? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-to-get-the-dragon-scale-and-evolution-enabled-pokemon-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, How to get the dragon scale and evolution-enabled pokemon On Apple iPhone 6 Plus? | Dr.fone</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-music-from-oppo-find-x6-to-ipod-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Music from Oppo Find X6 to iPod | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-list-of-pokemon-go-joysticks-on-apple-iphone-15-drfone-by-drfone-virtual-ios/"><u>In 2024, List of Pokémon Go Joysticks On Apple iPhone 15 | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-pokemon-go-error-12-failed-to-detect-location-on-apple-iphone-11-drfone-by-drfone-virtual-ios/"><u>In 2024, Pokemon Go Error 12 Failed to Detect Location On Apple iPhone 11? | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-the-ultimate-guide-to-get-the-rare-candy-on-pokemon-go-fire-red-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>In 2024, The Ultimate Guide to Get the Rare Candy on Pokemon Go Fire Red On Apple iPhone SE (2020) | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-the-ultimate-guide-to-get-the-rare-candy-on-pokemon-go-fire-red-on-apple-iphone-13-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, The Ultimate Guide to Get the Rare Candy on Pokemon Go Fire Red On Apple iPhone 13 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-top-15-augmented-reality-games-like-pokemon-go-to-play-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>In 2024, Top 15 Augmented Reality Games Like Pokémon GO To Play On Apple iPhone SE (2020) | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-what-legendaries-are-in-pokemon-platinum-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, What Legendaries Are In Pokemon Platinum On Apple iPhone 15 Pro? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-what-legendaries-are-in-pokemon-platinum-on-apple-iphone-13-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, What Legendaries Are In Pokemon Platinum On Apple iPhone 13 Pro Max? | Dr.fone</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/insignia-ns-4ns-df710nacd-exploring-the-affordable-fire-tv-edition-with-alexa-and-ultra-hd-capabilities/"><u>Insignia NS-4nS-Df710NACd: Exploring the Affordable Fire TV Edition with Alexa and Ultra HD Capabilities</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/the-ultimate-guide-to-get-the-rare-candy-on-pokemon-go-fire-red-on-apple-iphone-xr-drfone-by-drfone-virtual-ios/"><u>The Ultimate Guide to Get the Rare Candy on Pokemon Go Fire Red On Apple iPhone XR | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/list-of-pokemon-go-joysticks-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>List of Pokémon Go Joysticks On Apple iPhone 7 | Dr.fone</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/unlock-seamless-pc-management-with-our-favorite-15-free-uninstaller-utilities/"><u>Unlock Seamless PC Management with Our Favorite 15 Free Uninstaller Utilities</u></a></li>
+<li><a href="https://win-answers.techidaily.com/troubleshooting-high-cpu-drain-in-phasmophobia-effective-solutions/"><u>Troubleshooting High CPU Drain in Phasmophobia: Effective Solutions</u></a></li>
 </ul></div>